shahedc/InfoNotifier/README.md

 - Add entries
 - Set notification settings
   - live, daily @ time, end of week @ time View team info
+- Users can save a draft during the week
+  - Toggle draft to final when ready
+  - This will trigger instant notification
+  - Daily/Weekly digest will pick up finals only

 **Manager**
 - Add/edit/disable/delete team